mungaijoy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-3 more lines
+display all letter files
-delete all except bin
+all letters